adamdienes/escape-this-js-game/readme.md

 -   **Level indicator**: The current level is displayed on the top part of the screen.
 -   **Music and sound effects**: There is (mutable) background music and an 'exit reached' and 'new level' sound effects to make the game more engaging.

+-   **Handle window size**: The game will check your browser width and height whether you can play this game on that particular device or not.
+It will notice you in a pop-up.

 ## Levels

--   **Level 1**: A simple demo level with no walls or obstacles, allowing players to learn the controls.
+-   **Level 1**: A simple demo level with minimum amount of walls or obstacles, allowing players to learn the controls.
--   **Levels 2-4**: Vertical walls appear, introducing corridors that require careful navigation.
+-   **Levels 2-4**: Vertical and horizontal walls appear, introducing corridors that require careful navigation.
 Some paths are blocked by dead ends, making the path to the exit more challenging.
 -   **Levels 4-8**: Walls move vertically or horizontally, adding a dynamic element to the level design.
 Players must adapt their strategy as walls change position.
 -   **Levels 8-15**: _TODO_ (Add more complexity with additional obstacles, moving platforms, or more challenging maze-like layouts).
 -   **Levels 15-20**: _TODO_ (Introduce new mechanics or environments, such as time-limited challenges or multi-exit levels).